Fabiana Cantilo

-Fabiana Cantilo (born March 3, 1959 in Buenos Aires) is an Argentine singer-songwriter.
+Fabiana Cantilo (born March 3, 1959) is an Argentine singer-songwriter.
 She has sold more than 6 million records in her career.

 Biography

 She was born in Buenos Aires, on March 3, 1959, daughter of Silvina Luro Pueyrredón and Gabriel Cantilo.
 Her first steps in music were at the age of 8 when she was already studying guitar.
 Her first great performance was at a school event at the Bayard Institute, where she interpreted "Balada para un loco" in front of Astor Piazzolla and Amelita Baltar, who were in the audience.
+Her cousin Patricia Bullrich introduced her to Argentine Rock, inviting her to a concert of Pescado Rabioso.